 Over time the risk and the number of dwellings affected is expected to increase, and this pace is expected to pick up as well.
-There are only four dwellings with floor levels estimated to be below the 1% AEP flood inundation height from a coastal inundation event.
+At present, there are only four dwellings with floor levels estimated to be below the 1% AEP flood inundation height from a coastal inundation event.
 The lowest of these is about 0.25m below the 1% AEP level.
-By 2060 there will be about 14 dwellings with floor levels below the 1% AEP flood level.
+By 2050 there will be about 14 dwellings with floor levels below the 1% AEP flood level.
 By 2100, about an additional 70 dwellings will have floor levels below 1% AEP level.
 After 2100, assuming a sea level rise of about 1.0m, the number of dwellings with floors below the 1% AEP line is expected to increase by about an additional 150 with a further sea level rise of 0.5 m.

 The flood estimates are based on the effects of sea level rise on coastal inundation (from the sea) and ignore rainfall runoff floods from the river, which may be more frequent and more severe than coastal flooding.
-The extent of the river flooding has not been quantified.
+The extent of the river flooding has not been considered.
+In addition, climate change is likely to result in more extreme rainfall events which may lead to more extreme peak events in the river, and river flooding.